 Using a floured knife, score a cross into the top of the loaves, and place one whole, unshelled walnut at the center.
 Brush the bread with milk and scatter with sesame seeds.

 Place a pan with at least 1 inch of water in the bottom of the oven and preheat to 450 F (230 C).
-Place the bread in the preheated oven for 15 minutes, then remove the pan with the water, reduce heat to 390 F (200 C) and bake for another 25-30 minutes.
+Place the bread in the preheated oven for 15 minutes, then remove the pan with the water, reduce heat to 390 F (200 C) and bake for another 25 to 30 minutes.

 Remove from oven, brush lightly with water, and cool on a rack.

-Decorate Your Christmas Bread (photo): At step 6, pull a fistful of dough from each loaf.
+- To decorate your Christmas bread, at step 6, pull a fistful of dough from each loaf.
 Pat the dough back into shape to rise.
 When risen, use the small pieces of dough to create designs: roll them out into strips and coil around whole walnuts pressed into the top in the shape of a cross, or make them into the shapes of your choice and place on top of the loaves.
 Continue with the recipe.
 Brush with beaten egg instead of milk to get a brighter glaze.